-Keeping his patients comfortable and relaxed is one of Dr. Zadeh’s highest priority.
-Dr. Zadeh offers both conscious sedation and sleep dentistry to his Beverly Hills and Los Angeles area patients.
-Many of our patients have questions regarding the types of sedation dentistry available, which include inhalation, intravenous, and oral sedation.
-By going over your options, your health needs, and the extent of your procedure, you and Dr. Zadeh and make an informed decision about which option can help you overcome any dental anxiety and fear of the dentist that you may have.
+Keeping our patients comfortable and relaxed is one of Dr. Parsa T. Zadeh’s highest priorities.
+Dr. Zadeh offers both conscious sedation and sleep dentistry to our Beverly Hills and Los Angeles area patients.
+Many of our patients have questions regarding the types of sedation dentistry available, which include inhalation, intravenous and oral sedation.
+By going over your options, your health needs and the extent of your procedure, you and Dr. Zadeh can make an informed decision about which option can help you overcome any dental anxiety and fear of the dentist that you may have.

-Nitrous Oxide, commonly known as “laughing gas”, has been a standard in sedation and painless dentistry for decades.
-Combined with oxygen, the gas is administered directly through the nose and has no color, smell, or other properties that may cause discomfort.
-It is a favorite for many of our patients due to the fact that it creates a relaxed feeling, and when combined with Novocaine or other anesthetic treatments, renders most common procedures such as fillings, root canals, and inlays and onlays completely painless.
+Nitrous Oxide, commonly known as laughing gas, has been a standard in sedation and painless dentistry for decades.
+Combined with oxygen, the gas is administered directly through the nose and has no color, smell or other properties that may cause discomfort.
+It is a favorite for many of our patients due to the fact that it creates a relaxed feeling, and when combined with local anesthesia or other anesthetic treatments, it renders most common procedures such as fillings, root canals, and inlays and onlays completely painless.

 For many patients, laughing gas may not be enough to ease their anxieties, or the procedure you are undergoing may be too extensive for nitrous oxide to be effectively used.
 When a procedure requires that the patient be calm and relaxed for extended periods of time, but perhaps not long enough to justify IV sedation, then oral sedation through the use of anti-anxiety medications prove useful for most patients.

 It is important, however, to remember to arrange for transportation, as many anti-anxiety or other similar classes of drugs can leave many patients sedated and unable to drive for several hours.
 However, most anxiety medicines have a very short half-life, and you should be ready to go shortly after your procedure is over.